aman-godara/Projects/Artificial Intelligence/tictactoe/README.md

 Implemented Alpha-Beta Pruning algorithm to optimise AI based Tic-Tac-Toe game.
+Details of the project are available at: https://cs50.harvard.edu/ai/projects/0/tictactoe/

 How to run?
   just open the runner.py file